briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 guaranteeing the completion of physical improvements required by these Regulations.

-33. _(33)_ "Plat" means the map, drawing or chart on which the developer’s plan of subdivision (preliminary) is presented to the Planning and Zoning Commission for approval and, after such approval, to the County Recorder (final) for recording.
+33. _(33)_ "Plat" means the map, drawing or chart on which the developer's plan of subdivision (preliminary) is presented to the Planning and Zoning Commission for approval and, after such approval, to the County Recorder (final) for recording.